1 Thessalonians 4:14

+If, as some claim, the saints are already in heaven why would Paul comfort the Thessalonians?
 Paul’s teaching was in harmony with that of his Lord (John 14:3).
-Paul simply wanted to emphasis the fact that as God brought forth Christ from the grave, even so would He bring forth the sleeping saints from the graves “Christ the firstfruits; afterward they that are Christ’s at his coming” (1 Cor.
-15:23).
+Paul simply wanted to emphasis the fact that as God brought forth Christ from the grave, even so would He bring forth the sleeping saints from the graves.
+“Christ the firstfruits; afterward they that are Christ’s at his coming” (1 Corinthians 15:23).

 Check out our Bible Answers page for more information on a variety of topics.